Metabyte2710/RGB/HyperX-Predator-RGB.md

 ![20190630_121851](/uploads/fbac6826ce8063346cb73e30f6f5528e/20190630_121851.jpg)

-The HyperX Predator RGB memory enumerates an SMBus device at the address 0x27.
+The HyperX Predator and Fury RGB memory modules enumerate an SMBus device at the address 0x27.
 It uses an SMBus message format with a fixed start and end format.

 **Message Format**